meisl/tc_java-NG/README.md

 * ...

 #### For developers
-The current status (v1.7) is full support of the TC v7 SDK API, including support for GUI creation using Swing or SWT.
+Currently (v1.7), the full TC v7 SDK API is supported, including GUI creation using Swing or SWT.
 The interface, however, doesn't really "feel" much like Java.
-It's more like C, which is due to the fact that TC's API is exposed to the Java programmer more or less as is.
+It's more like C, which is due to the fact that TC's API is exposed *as is* to the Java programmer, more or less.

 The next version will build on top of this basic layer and **take full advantage of  Java's features**, such as: the type system (including generics, **but made easy for the developer**), `java.nio`, threading (again: made easy), and more.